mala-project/mala/docs/source/advanced_usage/hyperparameters.rst

 Once this parameter is set, the MALA-optuna interface will automatically use this database to store and initialize all trials.
-If you then execute the hyperparameter optimization python script *multiple* times, the hyperparameter optimization will be parallel - no further changes to the code are necessary.
+If you then execute the hyperparameter optimization Python script *multiple* times, the hyperparameter optimization will be parallel - no further changes to the code are necessary.

 On an HPC cluster, it may be prudent to launch the script multiple times